hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 confirmed, please open a ticket

 [16:58:01](#Dzih7DZFmoJj4dPReACMBeyXJLbeOeJbfihuTZTn0AM) <ALANVF (theangryepicbanana)>:
-will do that once I get back home Ì†ΩÌ±ç
+will do that once I get back home üëç

 ## 3-Oct-2023